ssheggrud/Mod_20_Project/README.md

     - TRIANGLE

 ### Brandon
-    - Co point for technologies
+    - Co point for technologies and integration
     - Co point for database schema
     - Co point for docs
     - CIRCLE